centreon/centreon-documentation/en/monitoring/basic-objects/services-create-disco.md

 title: Creating services automatically
 ---

+Services can be created automatically in several ways:

+- When you [create a host manually](hosts.html) using a [Plugin Pack](../pluginpacks.html), and select **Create Services linked to the Template too**, the services for the host will be created automatically.

-Use the [services discovery feature](../discovery/services-discovery.html) to detect services and create them automatically in Centreon.
+- Using the [services discovery feature](../discovery/services-discovery.html) to detect services and create them automatically in Centreon.

-Autodiscovery is done using [Plugin Packs](../pluginpacks.html).
+    - Autodiscovery is done using [Plugin Packs](../pluginpacks.html).

-The autodiscovery feature requires a valid [license](../../administration/licenses.html).
+    - The autodiscovery feature requires a valid [license](../../administration/licenses.html).